suliman-99/django-seeding/README.md

 * `@SeederRegistry.register` is the decorator that register the seeder, so, if this decorator is not applied then the seeder will not be applied
 * Model seeders use bulk_create method, so, they are faster than Serializer seeders
+* Child seeders use bulk_create method with caching fetch for related objects, so, they are faster than Serializer seeders
 * CSV file reader is using pandas for a better performance and less bugs
 * Using Model seeders means the field names must match the fields you have defined in your model
 * Using Serializer seeders means the field names must match the fields you have defined in your serializer